yzou2/CBST/README.md

 year = {2018}
 }

-The model and code are available for non-commercial research purposes only.
+The model and code are available for non-commercial (NC) research purposes only.
 If you modify the code and want to redistribute, please include the CC-BY-NC-SA-4.0 license.

 ### Results:
 0. GTA2city: